rogerpro/ClearStep/README.md

 You can install ClearStep easily using [Composer](https://getcomposer.org) or [Git](https://git-scm.com).

-[quote]
-#Warning
-The app will be installable when reaching the first stable version.
+### The app will be installable when reaching the first stable version.
 Please, check this repository soon.
-[/quote]

 With Composer:
 ```bash